goodreasonai/abbey/README.md

 ### Prerequisites

 - **Installs**: You must have Docker and  `docker-compose` installed.
 See details [here](https://docs.docker.com/compose/install/).
-- **3rd Party Credentials**: AI functionality on Abbey relies on 3rd party integrations.
-If you're planning on using an API like the OpenAI API, you should have those credentials handy. *You must start Abbey with at least one language model and one embedding model*.
-In order to enable multi-user setups, you must use a separate OAuth2 provider and have a client ID and secret key ready; Abbey currently supports Google, Keycloak, and GitHub.
-You may also have API keys ready for Anthropic, Bing, and Mathpix.
-To send emails using Abbey, you must provide credentials for an SMTP server (like, your own email) or a Sendgrid API key.
+- **3rd Party Credentials**: If you're setting up an outside API to work with Abbey, have those credentials handy.

 ### Setup (3 easy steps)